ashfrazer/PixelMate/README.md

 ## Instructions to Run (current state)

 **Make sure to have [Docker](https://www.docker.com/get-started/) installed.
 Docker will containerize the MariaDB database.**
+- To start the container (which contains the database), run `docker-compose up --build`.
+- If you ever need to stop the container, run `docker-compose down`.
 - Open **three** Command Prompt windows, navigate to the project directory, and run the following command in all 3:
 `mvnw clean install`